TheArctesian/cryptoChess/README.md

 # Crypto for gaming

-Making my own crypto for a game idk yet just set up back end first
+A game that use a crypto currency to kinda bet idk haven't figured it out what I'm doing yet